The likeness of Donatello’s David is striking, the football being the head of Goliath.

 The instinctive contrapposto of boys, one hand casually touching the waist, the other ready to grab the sword, is timeless.

-Nicola shot this photo in Italy in 1977.
+Nicola shot the photo in Italy in 1977.

 40 years later, the boy is given the recognition he demanded and deserved at the moment of the shoot.
 His picture is printed on a sturdy card, UV varnished and ready to light up the day of many more people.